Murtaza01/obsidian-vault/linux/linux.md

 Sometimes when you copy something using vim or terminal or zathura it will be on the pirmary clipborad, we can paste it using the `middle mouse`

+# Adding fonts

+We can add fonts in our system by simply moving a `.ttf`,`.otf` in ~/.local/share/fonts

+# ffmpeg to cut audio

+> ffmpeg -i inputfile --ss 00:10:03 -to 00:15:00 outputfile

+--ss => start from.

+-to => end to.

+# solaar

+A package for legtech keyboard management

+# gparted

+A package for disk management (for format mainly).

+# pipx

+To install python packages using pip but system wide install.